xinshuzou/xinshuzou92.github.io/_pages/about.md

 - Improvement of laser damage thresholds of fused silica by ultrasonic-assisted hydrofluoric acid etching <a href='https://iopscience.iop.org/article/10.1088/1674-1056/26/11/118104/meta'> Chinese Physics B 2017
 - A preparation method of SiO2 antireflective coating with adjustable refractive index (CN108761581B).
 - A preparation method of an ultra-low refractive index SiO2 antireflective coating (CN109665720A);
-- A preparation method of a double-layer composite SiO2 antireflectie coating (CN108623185A).
+- A preparation method of a double-layer broadband SiO2 antireflective coating (CN108623185A).

 # 🎖 Honors and Scholarships